Don't require external ast msgcc

 In retrospect, I think the right answer is something different than proposed here: Specifically, we should "build" msgcc in the local directory, and use it from our source/build tree, not from the proto area.
 This build would be a "build-system-native" version of msgcc, whereas what we built for the proto area is a "target-system-native" version.

-Updated by Roland Mainz almost 10 years ago
+Updated by Roland Mainz over 10 years ago

 In retrospect, I think the right answer is something different than proposed here: Specifically, we should